-- Live in geographical locations far from school - Have medical concerns that prevent them from attending school regularly - Have mobile lifestyles and travel frequently
+- Live in geographical locations far from school - Have medical concerns that prevent them from attending school regularly - Have mobile lifestyles and travel frequently, such as student athletes or children of expatriates

 In remote learning, MIS continues to adhere to its vision of the learner - an individual who helps himself so that he can help others.
 The flow and activities of the remote learning program are meant to develop students who are capable, accountable and knowledgeable, with the strong sense of self they will need to thrive in the real world.